volodymyrhudyma/blog/content/blog/2020-12-05-server-sent-events-in-javascript.md

 But be aware that there is a high chance that the solution will be eventually refactored to the WebSockets.

 ## Summary

+Server-Sent Events provide an easy way to establish uni-directional data flow between the server and the client via HTTP connection.

+As any other feature, they have their own advantages and disadvantages, so choosing this technology requires some time spent checking if any of its limitations are not conflicting with the project requirements.